core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Replaced CBOR simple value "null" with "nil".

-* Editorial improvements and fixes.
+* Clarifications and editorial improvements.

 ## Version -12 to -13 ## {#sec-12-13}